gaco79/wordpress-foundation5-base-theme/README.md

 I've tried to keep as many files as possible away from the main directory.
 For distribution, once you've built your theme using grunt, the whole of the `/src/`, `/bower_components/` and `/node_modules/` directories can be deleted, along with `Gruntfile.js`, `bower.json` and `package.json`.

 ## What's New
+* v0.3.3
+    * fixes for new libsass compiler and foundation imports.
 * v0.3.2
     * grunt-notify for system notifications when builds are complete
     * style.css version number auto-generated from package.json info